FlavioN001/sklauncher-installer/README.md

 # sklauncher-installer
 Script for installing sklauncher on fedora linux workstation systems

-Download the Instalador SKlauncher.sh file and run it
+To install , run the Instalador SKlauncher.sh script

 To unistall, run the Desinstalar SKlauncher.sh script